A Guide to Understanding Hindrance Tennis

 • Rule: Players’ requests are accepted, although frequent pauses might result in penalties.
 In addition, it’s critical that participants respect the interruption policies and restrict their requests to those that are truly necessary.
 Making thoughtful use of breaks can help maintain productivity and prevent fines for unneeded delays.

-4. Outside Noises is a Hindrance in Tennis
+4. Outside Noises

 In my opinion, this might be the biggest distraction and hindrance in tennis.